 THE NETHERLANDS: Ms. Miriam Struyk, PAX, @PAXvoorvrede @miriamstruyk

-Ms. Struyk is program director for security and disarmament at PAX (formerly IKV Pax Christi), a Dutch peace organization working in partnership with human rights and peace NGOs in more than 20 conflict areas on a range of humanitarian disarmament issues, including landmines, cluster munitions, nuclear weapons, explosive weapons in populated areas, arms transfers, toxic remnants of war, and armed drones.
-She can speak about civil society expectations of the Netherlands on fully autonomous weapons and of European nations more generally.
+Ms. Struyk is program director for security and disarmament at PAX (formerly IKV Pax Christi), a co-founder of the Campaign to Stop Killer Robots.
+PAX is a Dutch peace organization working in partnership with human rights and peace NGOs in more than 20 conflict areas on a range of humanitarian disarmament issues.
+Ms. Struyk can speak about civil society expectations of the Netherlands on fully autonomous weapons and of European nations more generally.

 NEW ZEALAND: Ms. Edwina Hughes, Peace Movement Aotearoa